 If you’re looking for a 3-mile adventure with occasional rapids and a small waterfall dip, check out Yippie Kayo Kayaks.
 Kids must be at least 42 inches tall and 6 years of age.
 We’ve traveled with them twice and were impressed both times.
 The trip can take anywhere from 2 – 3 hours depending on how many stops you make and how fast you paddle.

-We like to pack snacks and lunches in our dry bag.
-We use a waterproof case to keep our phones, wallet, and keys dry and use a bungee cord to connect it to the kayak.
+We like to pack snacks and lunches in our dry bags.
+We use a waterproof case to keep our phones, wallets, and keys dry and use a bungee cord to connect it to the kayak.
 So, if we tip over (worst case) our bags stay safely with the kayak, not floating onward down the river.

 Don’t forget your water shoes for these adventures.
 If you do forget, run by the Wal-Mart in Broken Bow.
 They usually have them in stock when we’ve unintentionally left them at home in the past.

 There are several shallow wading areas and shorelines perfect for picnics along the rocks.
 If warm enough, you might even feel like a swim!
 Be prepared though – the water is bitter cold (in my opinion).